Release Date: 10/11/2006

 Once you start fighting players of Deadly Alliance and especially Deception will be familiar with the controls.
-Mortal Kombat is not really a button mashing fighter and this is why a lot of people hate the series.
+Mortal Kombat is not really a button-mashing fighter and this is why a lot of people hate the series.
 Because they have to think before they start throwing punches.
-You can view a full move list in the pause menu, but what you get your favorite combos and the special moves memorized you can start kicking ass.
-Each character has their own real life martial arts style plus a weapon style.
+You can view a full move list in the pause menu, but when you get your favorite combos and the special moves memorized you can start kicking ass.
+Each character has their own real-life martial arts style plus a weapon style.
 Deception and Deadly Alliance had two fighting styles and a weapon, but one had to be cut for balance issues.

 Besides your core fighting in here the Konquest mode is back and better than ever.
-Forget the irritating, ugly, and boring one one Deception.
-The team used the Shaolin Monks engine so you get to fight in real time via grabs, kicks, heavy and light punches.
-You acquire power-ups throughout the game, as well as performing fatalities by just pressing a button once the enemy is dazed.
+Forget the irritating, ugly, and boring one Deception.
+The team used the Shaolin Monks engine so you get to fight in real-time via grabs, kicks, and heavy and light punches.
+You acquire power-ups throughout the game, as well as perform fatalities by just pressing a button once the enemy is dazed.
 You can go around collecting relics to unlock hidden stuff in the Krypt, as well as alternate costumes, music, and koins.
 Sometimes you will run across weapons to hack and slash enemies, as well as doing actual Kombat with characters you run across.

 I finally come to Kreate-A-Fighter mode and this has been a huge request by fans since Deadly Alliance.
 You get a lot of customization options, and you can buy more accessories with the koins you collect from all modes of the game.
 You can set moves, fighting style, finishing stance, and even write out a bio (pull out that dusty PS2 keyboard!)
 You can do pretty much anything you want with the character and there are so many items that no one will look the same.
 There are even some conspicuous items that look like superheroes or real-life heroes as well.
 You can take your character online and hone your skills against other people’s characters (as of this review Xbox LIVE has been shut off so local play is only possible.
 Besides even before no one was playing online anymore).
 This feature is greatly welcomed and is a blast to use.

 The Krypt returns for a third time, but simpler.
 Instead of different kinds of colored koins there’s just one type and you can unlock tons of stuff.
 Anything from concept art, videos, sketches, alternate costumes, and music.
-Armageddon is chalk full of content, but it does have its flaws.
+Armageddon is chock-full of content, but it does have its flaws.